 But does this use extend to grilling?

-There are are a number of foods that are well known for their infuriating ability to sticking to grill grates.
+There are are a number of foods that are well known for their infuriating knack of sticking to the grill.
 Chicken, for as much as I love it, can be a nightmare when it starts to weld to cooking grates.

 So what if we were able to prevent this by using parchment paper?
 Could we use it effectively to stop meat or vegetables sticking to the grill?
 And could we do it safely?